Spotted Turtle

 Juvenile Characteristics:

-Average carapace length 1.14,” with usually just one spot per carapace scute.
-Carapace black and plastron yellowish orange with central dark blotch.
-Growth rings (annuli) in carapace scutes more conspicuous than in adults.
+Hatchlings average carapace length is 1.14” with usually just one spot per carapace scute.
+The carapace is black, and the plastron is yellowish-orange with a central dark blotch.
+The growth rings (known as annuli) in the carapace scutes are more conspicuous than in adults.

 Species Confused With:

-Blanding’s turtles may have similar yellow spotting on dark head and carapace, but spots are smaller and more numerous, and entire chin, throat, and lower neck are solid yellow.
+Blanding’s Turtles may have similar yellow spotting on a dark head and carapace but the spots are smaller and more numerous and the entire chin, throat and lower neck are solid yellow.

 References: